AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 >
 > Customer AI automatically determines which events are useful for predictions and raises a warning if the available data is not sufficient to generate quality predictions.

 Customer AI supports CEE, Adobe Analytics, and Adobe Audience Manager datasets.
-The CEE schema requires you to add data types during the schema creation process.
-If you are using Adobe Analytics or Adobe Audience Manager datasets, the source connector directly maps the standard events (Commerce, Web page details, Application, and Search) listed below.
+The CEE schema requires you to add mixins during the schema creation process.
+If you are using Adobe Analytics or Adobe Audience Manager datasets, the source connector directly maps the standard events (Commerce, Web page details, Application, and Search) listed below during the connection process.

 For more information on mapping Adobe Analytics data or Audience Manager data, visit the [Analytics field mappings](../../sources/connectors/adobe-applications/analytics.md) or [Audience Manager field mappings](../../sources/connectors/adobe-applications/mapping/audience-manager.md) guide.

-### Standard events {#standard-events}
+### Standard events used by Customer AI {#standard-events}

 XDM Experience Events are used for determining various customer behaviors.
 Depending on how your data is structured, the event types listed below may not encompass all of your customer's behaviors.
 It is up to you to determine what fields have the necessary data that is needed to clearly and unambiguously identify web user activity.
 Depending on your prediction goal, the required fields that are needed can change.

 Customer AI relies on different event types for building model features.
 These event types are automatically added to your schema using multiple XDM mixins.

+>[!NOTE]
+>
+>If you are using Adobe Analytics or Adobe Audience Manager data, the schema is created automatically with the required standard events that are needed to capture your data.
+If you are creating your own custom CEE schema to capture data, you need to consider what mixins are needed to capture your data.

 It is not necessary to have data for each of the standard events listed below but certain events are required for certain scenarios.
 If you have any of the standard events data available, it is recommended that you include it in your schema.
 For example, if you wanted to create a Customer AI application for predicting purchase events, it would be useful to have data from the `Commerce` and `Web page details` data types.

 To view a mixin in the Platform UI, select the **[!UICONTROL Schemas]** tab on the left-rail followed by selecting the **[!UICONTROL Mixins]** tab.

 | Mixin | Event type | XDM field path |
 | --- | --- | --- |